bingneef/node-socket/README.md

 POST - http://localhost:8000/socketTransmit

 ### From frontend
-this.socket.emit('socketTransmit', {room: 'testroom', destination: 'all', data: 'somedata')
+this.socket.emit('socketTransmit', {room: 'testroom', destination: 'all', data: 'somedata'})

 ## Examples
 A simple Angular project will be added soon.